ADBond/bga-calypso/README.md

   * e.g. black + brewer #1b9e77, #d95f02, #7570b3, or something sim. for default colours
   * ~~want to think about how to nicely signify teams - see e.g. Phat for nice approach~~
   * teams through some light colours, and put in player boxes upstairs (with trump suits)
-* When someone wins trick, do I want to say why? (e.g. player lead their trump suit etc.)??
-FFT
+* ~~ When someone wins trick, do I want to say why? (e.g. player lead their trump suit etc.)??
+FFT~~
-  * will be tracking this for stats, so should be easy to add in.
-Probably as a log option?
+  * ~~will be tracking this for stats, so should be easy to add in.
+Probably as a log option?~~ overkill - add if requested
 * Order hand with personal trumps separated?
 * animations - let calypso cards & trick pile appear after animation is finished rather than early
 * trick-pile/(calypso - ~~though think it's irrelevant here~~) show small grey bits in corners?